amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 [Nestler 23 R]

 Another German innovation, the *Darmstadt* model, was the workhorse preferred by the early 20th century engineers.
-It has three $LL$ scales, $LL_1$, $LL_2$, and $LL_3$, used to compute exponentiation $x^y$.
+It has three $LL$ scales, $LL_1$, $LL_2$, and $LL_3$, used to compute general exponentiation of the form $x^{y/z} = \sqrt[z]{x^y}$.
+When $z = 1$, the general expression reduces to $x^y$.
+When $y = 1$, the general expression reduces to $x^{1/z} = \sqrt[z]{x}$.
 Newer, more advanced models sport the fourth $LL_0$ scale.
 The following is the Aristo 967 U Darmstadt from the mid 1970s.

 [Aristo 967 U]

 All advanced engineering slide rules were based on the *log-log duplex* model.
 The term "duplex" refers to the fact that both sides of the frame are etched with scales.
 The earliest duplex rules date to the 1900s.
 The "log-log" term refers to the $LL$ scale.
-Most models used by engineering students have three black $LL$ scales ($LL_1$, $LL_2$, and $LL_3$) for computing $x^y$ and three red $LL$ scales ($LL_{01}$, $LL_{02}$, and $LL_{03}$) for computing $x^{-y}$.
+The models used by engineering students have three black $LL$ scales ($LL_1$, $LL_2$, and $LL_3$) for cases where $x > 1$ and three red $LL$ scales ($LL_{01}$, $LL_{02}$, and $LL_{03}$ running from right to left) for cases where $x < 1$.
 More advanced models used by professional engineers have four black-red pairs of $LL$ scales.

 The Faber-Castell (FC) 2/83 N Novo Duplex slide rule, shown below, was a common model used by many engineers in the mid to late 1970s.
 It was especially popular outside the US.
 It was a big (wide) slide rule.
 And it was arguably one of the most aesthetically pleasing slid rules ever manufactured.
-Aside from sporting four black-red pairs of $LL$ scales, it had $T_1$ and $T_2$ refined $tan$ scales, $W_1$ and $W_2$ specialised scale pairs for computing $\sqrt{x}$, and additional hairlines on the cursor for power computations.
+Aside from sporting four black-red pairs of $LL$ scales, it had $T_1$ and $T_2$ refined $tan$ scales, $W_1$ and $W_2$ specialised scale pairs for computing $\sqrt{x}$ with greater precision, and additional hairlines on the cursor for power (HP and kW) computations.

 [Faber-Castell 2/83 N Novo Duplex]

-Of the straight rule varieties, the less expensive Mannheim and Rietz models were used in high school, and the more advanced Darmstadt and log-log duplex models were used in college.
-There were longer slide rules used by those who require more precision.
-Some models even came with magnifying cursor to allow a more precise reading.
-And there were shorter, pocket slide rules, like the Pickett N600-ES carried by Apollo astronauts.
+Of the straight rule varieties, the less expensive Mannheim and Rietz models were used in high school, and the more sophisticated Darmstadt and log-log duplex models were used in college.
+There were longer straight rules used by those who require more precision.
+Some models even came with magnifying cursor glass to allow a more precise reading.
+And there were shorter, pocket-sized straight rules, like the Pickett N600-ES carried by the Apollo astronauts.
 Although not very precise, pocket slide rules were good enough for back-of-the-napkin calculations in the field.
-Engineers, however, were partial to the 25 cm desk slide rule.
-As such, this model is the most common variety.
+Engineers, however, were partial to the 25 cm desk straight rule.
+As such, most slide rules manufactured over the past two centuries were of this design.

 ***circular***—As an engineering student in the 1980s in Burma, I used the Faber-Castell 8/10 circular slide rule, shown below, which I inherited from an engineer aunt.
 All my classmates used the government-issued Aristo 0968 straight slide rule.
 All the scales are etched onto the exposed plastic face.
 The outer portion of the face is fixed to the body, and the inner portion of the face rotates.
 And the cursor with the hairline rotates across the scales on the face.
-The 8/10, despite being circular, operates on the same principles as the straight rule: the outer portion of the 8/10 is analogous to the frame of the straight rule, the inner portion to the slide.
+The FC 8/10, despite being circular, operates on the same principles as the straight rule: the outer portion of the FC 8/10 is analogous to the frame of the straight rule, the inner portion to the slide.
 The circular shape of the device does indeed highlight, visually and literally, the wrap-around nature of the logarithmic scales.

 [Faber-Castell 8/10, early 1970s]

-I liked the 8/10, because it was unique, inexpensive, well made, aesthetically pleasing, and compact; I used it for ordinary, daily tasks.
+I liked the FC 8/10, because it was unique, inexpensive, well made, aesthetically pleasing, and compact; I used it for ordinary, daily tasks.
 But it lacks the $LL$ scale.
 So, for laboratory work and examinations, I used the 0968.
 In general, switching slide rules like this is detrimental, since it robs the opportunity to develop an intimate relation with a single device.
-But the 8/10 is an atypical circular rule; in fact, it is a wrap-around Mannheim straight rule.
-So, my switching between the 8/10 and the 0968 did not impact me, negatively.
-In a way, 8/10 is to 0968 what [TI-Nspire](https://education.ti.com/en/products/calculators/graphing-calculators/ti-nspire-cx-cas) is to [HP Prime](https://www.hp.com/us-en/campaigns/prime-graphing-calculator/overview.html).
+But the FC 8/10 is an atypical circular rule; in fact, it is a wrap-around Mannheim straight rule.
+So, my switching between the FC 8/10 and the 0968 did not impact me, negatively.
+By way of analogy, FC 8/10 is to Aristo 0968 what [HP-35](https://hpmuseum.org/hp35.htm) is to [HP-32S](https://www.hpmuseum.org/hp32s.htm).

 A more typical design for circular slide rules is the pocket watch variety, like the Fowler Universal Calculator shown below.
 Fowler began manufacturing calculating devices in the mid 1800s.
 This particular model probably dates to the 1950s.
 Etched into the glass of this Fowler is the fixed red hairline, aligned with the crown at 12 o'clock.
 This crown rotates the face anticlockwise.
 All the scales are etched onto this one-piece, rotating face.
 And the crown at 2 o'clock rotates the clear plastic cursor bearing the black hairline clockwise.

 [Fowler Universal Calculator, 1854, prob 1950s]

-As I said before, most engineers shunned circular slide rules.
-But the Dempster RotaRule AA was the one circular rule that could temp even the most hardcore straight rule enthusiast.
-The RotaRule is a duplex model, a rarity among circular rules.
+As I said before, most engineers of the day shunned the circular slide rule.
+But the Dempster RotaRule Model AA was the one circular rule that could have temped even the most ardent straight rule enthusiast.
+The RotaRule is a duplex model, somewhat uncommon trait among circular rules.
 And in addition to the usual assortment of scales, it has the scales that engineers need: three $LL$ scales, scales for computing $\sqrt{x^2 + y^2}$.
-At about 13 cm in diameter, the RotaRule is nearly the same size as the 8/10.
-But unlike the 8/10, the RotaRule has 127-cm spiral $C$ and $D$ scales.
-And it even has a $monthly\ interest$ scale, making it suitable for both technical and business uses.
+At about 13 cm in diameter, the RotaRule is about the same size as the FC 8/10.
+But unlike the FC 8/10's 25 cm circumference circular scale, the RotaRule has a 127-cm spiral scale.
+And it even has a $Monthly\ Interest$ scale, making it suitable to both technical and business uses.
 Because the outer portion of the disc (analogue of straight rule's frame) is fixed and the inner portion (analogue of straight rule's slide) rotates, the RotaRule needs only one cursor.
 And this cursor is well made to the point of being over engineered: it has a sturdy frame equipped with a friction lock, and its central hub has hole to plant a small, brass-framed magnifier that comes with the device.
 Dempster began manufacturing the RotaRule in 1928.
 The RutaRule AA model shown below is probably from the late 1940s.

 [Dempster RotaRule AA, 1928, prob 1940s]

 It is no secret that most engineers frown upon the circular slide rule.
 [Seymour Cray](https://en.wikipedia.org/wiki/Seymour_Cray), my favourite electrical engineer and a fellow circular slide rule fancier, [once quipped](https://youtu.be/8Z9VStbhplQ?t=713), "If you had a circular [slide rule], you had some social problems in college."
 He was right.

 ***cylindrical***—All cylindrical rules employed the very long helical scale, and the business community favours the greater precision these devices afforded.
 As such, most cylindrical rules very large; they were meant for the banker's desk.
 By contrast, the Otis King Model L, shown below, is a very compact cylindrical rule.
 In the stowed position, the device is well shy of the length of an open hand.
 It fitted coat pockets as well as any watch-style circular models, but it offered far greater precision.
+This particular Model L is likely from the early 1970s.

 [Otis King Model L, 1922, early 1970s]

-To use the King, one holds the chrome handle in the left hand, and pulls out the top, thereby exposing the helical logarithmic scales.
+To use the Otis King, one holds the chrome handle in the left hand, and pulls out the top, thereby exposing the helical logarithmic scales.
 The Model L shown above has the $C$ scale on the top, the $L$ scale in the middle, and the $D$ scale on the bottom.
 The black handle, which is operated with the right hand, is the equivalent of the straight rule's cursor, and it is engraved with two white index marks.
 These two indices are the equivalents of the two hairlines on the Fowler circular rule.
 The upper portion of the device which holds the $C$ and $L$ scales can shift up and down along the longitudinal axis and can also spin about the axis, independently of the fixed $D$ scale on the lower portion.
 Of course, the hidden numbers on the $D$ scale can be brought forward by spinning the handle in the left hand.
 And the black cursor can shift and spin independently of both scales.
 Thus, the Model L's  fixed lower portion is like the frame of the straight rule, the movable upper portion is like the slide of the straight rule.

 One of the giants of cylindrical rules was the [K&E 1740 Thacher](https://www.si.edu/object/keuffel-esser-1740-thacher-cylindrical-slide-rule:nmah_1131289).
 I have never seen one in person, so I do not know the finer points of how it was used.
-The [general operating principles](https://youtu.be/EsDCXxn4Fpk?t=68) are similar to that of the King Model K: the outer cylinder is fixed to the frame but it can spin in place.
+The [general operating principles](https://youtu.be/EsDCXxn4Fpk?t=68) are similar to that of the Otis King Model K: the outer cylinder is fixed to the frame but it can spin in place.
 The inner cylinder shifts and spins independently of the outer cylinder.
 Thus, the outer cylinder is analogous to the straight rule's frame, and the inner cylinder is analogous to the straight rule's slide.
 The is, however, no cursor or pointer on this device.
 The first Thacher model dates to 1881.
-The one shown in the photograph blow probably a late model from the 1950s, by the look of it.
+The one shown in the photograph blow, a museum piece, is probably a late model from the 1950s, by the look of it.

 ![K&E 1740 Thacher](/Users/zwa/Documents/amenzwa.github.io/computing/figures/SlideRules/K&E1740Thacher.jpg)